 Patients who have early-stage breast cancers with a single site of cancer in the breast (that is, cancers that are not multifocal, or located in more than one area of the breast) are often candidates for breast-conserving therapy.
 The tumor is removed and the breast is otherwise left intact.
 This is feasible if it is possible to remove the tumor and have a good cosmetic result.
 Otherwise, it may be necessary to remove the entire breast.
 Procedures that remove the entire breast include simple, modified, total, and radical mastectomy.
 If this is done, it is often possible to reconstruct the breast using tissue flaps such as a muscle from the side of the back (latissimus dorsi flap) or the lower abdominal muscles (TRAM flap).

 Radiation therapy is administered to the breast when the breast has been conserved.
 When the breast has been removed, but there is a high risk for recurrence because the cancer was large or was found close to the surgical margins or there was disease in axillary lymph nodes, the chest wall and regional lymph nodes are irradiated.
+Depending on the location of the breast cancer, proton radiation may be useful to reduce the dose to the heart and the risk of later cardiac injury.

 Systemic therapy is indicated for many patients with breast cancer to reduce the chance of the cancer recurring elsewhere in the body.
 Systemic therapy includes both chemotherapy and hormonal therapy.
 One or both types of systemic therapy may be recommended depending on the patient’s age, metastatic risk, medical condition, and whether the breast cancer contained hormonal receptors.